Abdul-AA/Abdul-AA.github.io/index.md

-# Portfolio
+# Abdul's Portfolio

 ---

 ## Exploratory Data Analysis: Comcast Telecom Consumer Complaints

 Comcast is the largest American global telecommunication conglomerate.
-In October 2016, they received a fine of $2.3 million from the Federal Communications Commissions (FCC) after customers filed more than 2000 complaints within the prior 3 months.
+In October 2016, they received a fine of $2.3 million from the Federal Communications Commissions (FCC) after customers filed more than 2000 complaints between April, 2016 and June, 2016.
 The fine was purportedly the largest civil penalty imposed on a cable operator.
 The FCC claimed they fined Comcast for wrongfully charging customers, but Comcast refuted this claim.
 The company's database serves as a repository of public customer complaints filed against Comcast.
 I will analyze the relevant data to pin down Comcast's customer service flaws, how the organization could improve, and if they received a significant number of billing- related complaints.

 ### Skills and Tools Used
 - Exploratory data analysis